Types of Aid

 - Rebecca Pennell Scholarship: Tuition scholarship awarded to students with demonstrated financial need.
 Awards are determined annually upon submission of the FAFSA.

 - George G. Seifert Endowed Scholarship: $5,000 per year need-based scholarship providing financial assistance to students who are intellectually capable of doing the work and coming from vocational and technical education high schools or high schools in low-income communities.
 Special consideration is given to students who have worked and supported themselves for about a year or more after graduating high school; are from immigrant families; or, are the first in their families to attend college.

 - Additional named scholarships funded by alumni and friends are offered annually.

 Continuing students may apply for these awards:

-- Alumni of Courage Fund: A one-time awards of $500 available to students of color.
+- Alumni of Courage for Diversity Fund: One-time awards of $500.
 Awards assist with expenses over cooperative education term, attendance at conferences, etc. Students submit proposal that is reviewed by an award committee.
 Funding from Alumni of Courage for Diversity Affinity Group.

-- Campus Pride Fund: A one-time awards of $500 available to students who are members of the LGBTQIA community.
+- Campus Pride Fund: One-time awards of $500.
 Awards assist with expenses over cooperative education term, attendance at conferences, etc. Students submit proposal that is reviewed by an award committee.

 Federal Student Aid